k2s/sysadmin/login.testrun.org/README.md

 After that, I logged out and in again to apply the settings and check that they work.
 It worked fine!

+## Hardening NGINX

+On 2020-04-23, pabz and I were notified that the TLS configuration of login.testrun.org was not very optimal.
+Both in /etc/nginx/nginx.conf and in /etc/letsencrypt/options-ssl-nginx.conf was TLS 1.0 and TLS 1.1 allowed.

+So we disallowed it in both config files, and removed the value in nginx.conf, as it's overwritten by the let's encrypt config anyway.

+pabz also added a "Secure"-flag to the session cookie, and I added an HSTS header.

+In the end, I committed the changes to etckeeper.